Revolt (3 Colours Red album): Composition and lyrics

-Musically, the sound of the album has been described as rock, continuing the sound of their debut.
+Musically, the album's sound has been described as rock, continuing the sound of their debut.
 The Independent's Tim Perry said the album's "blend of punk, grunge and a touch of hardcore seems to have been made with the tastes of American rock radio in mind".
 In The Rough Guide to Rock, writer Alex Ogg said "continued their intriguing blend of metal-tinted guitar fire, punkish brevity, angry attack and thoughtful lyrics".
 The album's opening track "Paralyse", as well as "Paranoid People", evokes the early material of Faith No More; John Street of The Times referred to it as a "Lennonesque chant, endlessly repeating its slogan like a demonstration circling a roundabout".
 "Intermission" was reminiscent of the sound of Jesus Jones and the stadium rock of U2, and is followed by the punk rock track "Song on the Radio".
 "Beautiful Day" is a power ballad centered around strings, compared to Simon Le Bon.
 The soft rock "This Is My Time" is followed by "Be Myself", which recalls the work of the Alarm.

 Release

-The Paralyse EP was released on 26 October 1998, consisting on "Paralyse", "Throwing the World Away", "Say Something" and "Room with a View".
-On 21 November 1998, Revolt was announced for release three months' time.
+The Paralyse EP was released on 26 October 1998, consisting of "Paralyse", "Throwing the World Away", "Say Something" and "Room with a View".
+On 21 November 1998, Revolt was announced for release in three months.
 "Beautiful Day" was released as the album's lead single on 11 January 1999; the seven-inch vinyl version included an acoustic demo of "Beautiful Day".
 Two versions were released on CD: the first with "God Shape Hole" and "A Fine Time for It", while the second featured "I Want You" and a remix of "Paralyse" done by Junkie XL.
-Revolt was released on 8 February 1999 through Creation Records; the cover artwork features an Andy Warhol-lite shots of electric pylons, attempting to evoke the paranoia found in the artwork of Radiohead's OK Computer (1997).
+Revolt was released on 8 February 1999 through Creation Records; the cover artwork features Andy Warhol-lite shots of electric pylons, attempting to evoke the paranoia found in the artwork of Radiohead's OK Computer (1997).

 Revolt was promoted with a UK tour that ran into the following month.
 Alongside this, the band held signing sessions at record shops around the country.
 In March and April 1999, they embarked on a three-week tour of the United States, some dates of which saw them support Silverchair.
 They headlined the Radio 1 Even Session tour in May 1999, with support from Muse and the Donnas.
-"This Is My Time" was released as the album's second single on 17 May 1999; the seven-inch vinyl version included a demo of "Paranoid People".
+"This Is My Time" was released as the album's second single on 17 May 1999; the seven-inch vinyl version included a "Paranoid People" demo.
 Two versions were released on CD: the first with "All the Fun of the Unfair" and "IF", while the second featured "WWW.Sad" and "Everything".
 On 21 July 1999, 3 Colours Red announced they were breaking up amidst creative differences; they played their final performances at the Reading and Leeds Festivals.